Ogo1024/python-homework/mod18-blockchainPOA/README.md

 ### Setting Network info on MyCrpto

 Click on "Add Custom Node", then add the custom network information that was set in the genesis.

-Ensure that I scroll down to choose Custom in the "Network" setting to reveal more options like Chain ID:
+Scroll down to choose Custom in the "Network" setting to reveal more options like Chain ID: 333

-The chain ID must match what I came up with earlier.
+Chain ID must match previously created number.

-The URL is pointing to the default RPC port on my local machine.
-Everyone should use this same URL: http://127.0.0.1:8545.Click on the "Save & Use Custom Node" button, to use the network; double-check that it is selected and is connected.
+The URL is pointing to the default RPC port on the local machine.
+* Use this same URL: http://127.0.0.1:8545

+Click on the "Save & Use Custom Node" button, to use the network; double-check that it is selected and is connected.

 ![custom-node-added.jpg](Images/5-AddCustomNode.jpg)